And so useTabs is born.

 container: wrapperRef,

-By passing a event or a ref to the setHightlight() function, the hightlightStyles object gets updated with the height, width and position of the referenced element.
+});setHightlight() function, the hightlightStyles object gets updated with the height, width and position of the referenced element.
 You can then pass the highlightStyles to any HTML element to add some styling and have it automatically move to the ref element.
-In this example I am using TailwindCSS.
+In this example I am using TailwindCSS.<div

 style={highlightStyles}